 9. Medication is included.

 Medication that is used for symptom management and comfort is included with hospice.
-Any drugs that are meant as curative treatment are not covered by benefits.
+However, it’s important to note that benefits do not cover drugs meant to be a curative treatment.

 10. Hospice is for any terminal condition.

 Another common misconception is that only people with cancer can use hospice.
 But, actually, care is available to patients with a variety of conditions.
-Lung disease, congestive heart failure, and Alzheimer’s disease are just a few of the many conditions commonly treated.
+A few of the most commonly treated conditions include Lung disease, congestive heart failure, and Alzheimer’s disease.

 Do you need more help?

 Need more help with hospice?
-Then start with these great resources:
+Then start with these resources:

 Want to read more great articles?
 Then check out our Health & Wellness Blog!